ikn/game-engine/doc/tutorial.rst

 For positioning the tiles easily, I'll create a :class:`Grid <engine.gfx.util.Grid>`.
-You can set the position of a graphic using a number of attributes and methods; here, I use :attr:`BaseGraphic.pos <engine.gfx.graphic.BaseGraphic.pos>`.
+You can set the position of a graphic using a number of attributes and methods; here, I use :attr:`Graphic.pos <engine.gfx.graphic.Graphic.pos>`.
 Again, the rest of this code should contain nothing unfamiliar:

 .. code-block:: python
    :linenos: